Neca Falk: Musical career

 Falk started her musical career at the age of 19, performing at the 1969 Ljubljana Youth Festival held in Tivoli Hall.
 In the early 1970s, she was the vocalist for the bands Boemi (The Bohemians) and Rdeči Dečki (The Red Boys).

 In 1971, Falk and former Bele Vrane member Bor Gostiša performed the duet "Mi smo mi" ("We Are Us") on Maribor festival Vesela jesen '71.
 (Merry Autumn of '71).
 The song was released on a 7-inch single, which was Falk's discographyc debut.
-Since 1972, she appeared regularly on the Slovenska popevka (Slovenian Song) festival of popular music, held in Ljubljana and Celje.
+Since 1972, she appeared regularly on the Slovenska popevka festival of popular music, held in Ljubljana and Celje.
 In 1973, with singer Alfi Nipič she recorded duets "Ljubim te, kličem te" ("I Love You, I'm Calling You") and "Kako si sva različna" ("How Different You Are"), released on a 7-inch single.
 During the same year, she starred in the 45-minute musical film Dekle iz šestega nadstropja (The Girl from the Sixth Floor) shot by TV Ljubljana.
 In 1975, she debuted at Opatija Festival, and a year later she debuted in theatre, acting in Ljubljana Drama Theatre's production of John Arden's Live Like Pigs.
 The production featured music composed by Dečo Žgur and performed by Yugoslav jazz rock band September.

 In 1977, Falk released her debut album Danes (Today) through Helidon record label.
 The album featured songs authored by Bojan Adamič, Jani Golob and Dečo Žgur.
 With her second album, entitled Vsi ljudje hitijo (All People Hurry), released in 1978 through ZKP RTLJ, she moved towards mainstream rock sound.
 The album songs were authored by singer-songwriters Andrej Šifrer and Tomaž Domicelj.
 The album included a cover of the traditional song "Banks of the Ohio", entitled "Dravski most" ("Bridge on Drava"), and the song "Zaspao si u mojoj kosi" ("You Fell Asleep in My Hair"), recorded with hard rock band Atomsko Sklonište.
 The members of Atomsko Sklonište had previously collaborated with Falk's husband, photographer Tone Stojko.